Pentagon cancels disputed JEDI cloud contract with Microsoft | Technology

 - United States

-The Pentagon said Tuesday it is canceling a cloud-computing contract with Microsoft that could eventually have been worth USD 10 billion and will instead pursue a deal with both Microsoft and Amazon.
+The Pentagon said Tuesday it canceled a disputed cloud-computing contract with Microsoft that could eventually have been worth USD 10 billion.
+It will instead pursue a deal with both Microsoft and Amazon and possibly other cloud service providers.

 “With the shifting technology environment, it has become clear that the JEDI Cloud contract, which has long been delayed, no longer meets the requirements to fill the DoD's capability gaps,” the Pentagon said in a statement.